When starting a low carb or keto diet, you'll need some carb charts to help you make smart choices.

 Slow cooker bacon and pumpkin soup is a great winter warmer.
 Just throw it all in the slow cooker, and dinner is ready when you come home.
 The coconut cream makes this soup especially filling.

-To make a vegetarian version, don’t add bacon but use extra vegetables stock, garlic and nutmeg to flavour.
+To make a vegetarian version, don't add bacon but use extra vegetable stock, garlic, and nutmeg to flavor.

 Leeks 12g net carbs per 100g

 Leeks are higher in net carbs, but if you serve them as a chicken and leek pie, then you'll be enjoying a high protein meal too.
 You won't be able to overindulge.
 This is my absolute favorite way to enjoy leeks.

 The Ultimate LOW-CARB Vegetarian Cookbook: Suddenly being a low-carb vegetarian just got a whole lot easier AND healthier.
 Tasty nutritious meals, snacks and sweet treats the whole family will love. – CLICK HERE

 In Australia, dietary scales are readily available for under $20.00 and with reasonable care will last for 10 years or more.
 I am sure our US Readers could find them in Walmart, and Our UK Friends in Waitrose or Sainsbury's.
 The best $20.00 you will ever invest in your Keto Journey.
 Weigh everything when you start, and once you are really familiar you will approximate weights really well BUT once a week or at least once a month have a 'Weigh Day' to keep yourself honest.
 Do hope this helps someone struggling with the whole weight/cup/measure thing.